-2014 saw the Vince Clarke / Andy Bell combo celebrate yet another success with ‘The Violet Flame’, where according to Bell, ERASURE “definitely found (their) mojo again with this record”.
+2014 saw ERASURE celebrate yet another success with ‘The Violet Flame’, where according to Andy Bell, he and Vince Clarke “definitely found (their) mojo again with this record”.

 Joining their electronic colleagues PET SHOP BOYS and DEPECHE MODE who have both released politically charged opuses, the band reflects on the current political situation.
 However, ERASURE do it with an expression of faith in the future, as Bell explains: “I think there’s an under swell of opinion, and people are slowly waking up.
 I’m hoping that people will take the album in a positive way, that they’ll use it as optimistic rabble-rousing music.”